-Generally, a person is guilty of Unlawful Possession of Personal Identification when that person knowingly possesses certain personal identification of another such as a checking account number or cord, a debit card number or code, a computer system password, and even that person’s mother’s maiden name.
-While the list is more extensive than listed here, one must possess this information knowing such information is intended to be used in furtherance of the commission of certain crimes.
-All that is required for the misdemeanor offense is one piece of this type of personal identification.
-If 250 or more pieces are possessed, then the offense is an “E” Felony and if the offender supervised more than three accomplices or has been previously convicted of certain crimes, it is a “D” Felony.
+Generally, a person is guilty of Unlawful Possession of Personal Identification Information when that person knowingly possesses certain personal identification of another such as a checking account number or code, a debit card number or code, a computer system password, and even that person’s mother’s maiden name.
+While the list is more extensive than provided here, keep in mind that the statutes set forth what types of personal identification information “count” for violations of PL 190.81, PL 190.82 and PL 190.83.